-In this article, we’ll go through the various methods of connecting external microphones to smartphones as well as some recommended smartphone microphones.
+In this article, we'll go through the various methods of connecting external microphones to smartphones and some recommended smartphone microphones.

-Note that this article features many link to products on Amazon that will help you to connect your external microphone to your smartphone.
-Buying any product through the following links will give me a commission (and help to support this blog) at no extra cost to you!
+Note that this article features links to products on Amazon that will help you connect your external microphone to your smartphone.
+Buying any product through the following links will give me a commission (and help support this blog) at no extra cost to you!

 Connecting An External Microphone To A Smartphone